Backcountry-Bookings/backcountry_fe/README.md

 Some wins included:
 - Implementing Typescript correctly.
 There is zero use of "any" across all Typescript files.
-- Implementing google maps.
+- Implementing Google Maps.
 As a relevent piece to any modern web app, it was very beneficial to learn how to utilize it during this project.
 - Effective use of Sass.
 This helped to enforce styling patterns and cut down on the lines of code and complexity of our CSS files.